-The TOE mandates the use of secure messaging between the TOE and the CGA (certification generation application) entity of the IT-environment and supports secure messaging between the TOE and the SCA (signature creation application) entity of the IT-environment, but also allows for operation without the use of secure messaging between the TOE and the SCA because of a mandatory trusted IT-environment.
+The TOE mandates the use of secure messaging between the TOE and the IT-environment, i.e. it mandates the use of secure messaging between the TOE and the CGA (certification generation application) entity of the IT-environment and mandates secure messaging between the TOE and the SCA (signature creation application) entity of the IT-environment.